Rural Homes

 The Environmental Farming Scheme Higher Level includes Non-Productive Investments specifically published for Japanese Knotweed control under code AJK, with similar options for other invasive species.

-An important distinction exists following August 2025 EU listing of Japanese Knotweed as “Species of Union Concern.”
-Northern Ireland landowners face additional obligations under retained EU Regulation 2016/1411 to prevent spread “into the environment.”
+Following the August 2025 EU listing of Japanese Knotweed as “Species of Union Concern,” Northern Ireland landowners face additional obligations under retained EU Regulation 2016/1411 to prevent spread “into the environment.”

 What Funding Is Not Available